vatine/sressays/spinnaker.md

 However, having multiple halyards interacting with a single spinnaker deployment quickly ends up in a weirdly skewed configuration.
-And there's nothing inherent to halyard(spinnaker from stopping this (even the presence of a per-halyard UUID would potentially help here).
+And there's nothing inherent in halyard/spinnaker from stopping this (even the presence of a per-halyard UUID would potentially help here).

+Also notable, halyard does not (at least by default) consult the remote spinnaker instance before deciding what its configuration is.
+This means that simply following the installation guidelines for getting the "hal" CLI tool installed could potentially cause havoc.

 ## Not driven by declarative manifests

 Halyard is configured in an incredibly stateful way.
-To the point that it even has a "diff the state that is local to the state that is presumed to be remote" (note, the remote state actually does not seem to check the remote configuration, but insteasd checks if any state mutation commands have been given).
+To the point that it even has a "diff the state that is local to the state that is presumed to be remote" (note, the remote state actually does not seem to check the remote configuration, but instead checks if any state mutation commands have been given).

 ## UI operations may reflect stale configuration